dewdrops77/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Project on C-programming "singly linked lists
+this is my readme on linked list